 If you use a custom credentials provider user accounts will not be persisted in a database by NextAuth.js (even if one is configured).
 The option to use JSON Web Tokens for session tokens (which allow sign in without using a session database) must be enabled to use a custom credentials provider.

-If you are using a different framework for your website, you can create a website that handles sign in with Next.js and then access those sessions on a website that does not use Next.js as long as the websites are on the same domain.
+Same domain: you can create a website that handles sign-in with NextAuth.js and then access those sessions on a website that does not use NextAuth.js as long as the websites are on the same domain.

-If you use NextAuth.js on a website with a different subdomain then the rest of your website (e.g.
+Same root domain, different subdomains: If you use NextAuth.js on a website with a different subdomain than the rest of your website (e.g.

-NextAuth.js does not currently support automatically signing into sites on different top level domains (e.g.
+Different root domains: NextAuth.js does not currently support automatically signing into sites on different top-level domains (e.g.

 www.example.org) using a single session.

 NextAuth.js is designed as a secure, confidential client and implements a server side authentication flow.

 It is not intended to be used in native applications on desktop or mobile applications, which typically implement public clients (e.g. with client / secrets embedded in the application).